-Arcos has also been the inspiration for many famous Spanish artists and musicians throughout history.
+Arcos has also inspired many famous Spanish artists and musicians throughout history.

-The beautiful narrow twists of steep streets typical of the region hold many historical landmarks, artisan boutiques and plenty of great restaurants where you can try the acclaimed regional cuisine.
+The beautiful narrow twists of steep streets typical of the region hold many historical landmarks, artisan boutiques and plenty of great restaurants to try the acclaimed regional cuisine.

 Arcos de la Frontera is where you can appreciate Muslim, Gothic, Renaissance, and Baroque art.
-The town has several fortified castles, and some magnificent churches including the church of San Pedro with the ornate 18th-century baroque belfry built staggeringly close to the edge of the sheer cliff face.
+The town has one of the best examples of Andalucian fortified castles and some magnificent churches.
+One of the most impressive is the church of San Pedro with the ornate 18th-century baroque belfry built staggeringly close to the edge of the sheer cliff face.

-Aside from the beauty of Arcos de la Frontera and its fascinating history and architecture, the town is also known for its Easter celebrations and for the 3-day Feria de San Miguel in late September to honour the towns patron saint.
+Aside from the beauty of Arcos de la Frontera and its fascinating history and architecture, the town is also known for its Easter celebrations and the 3-day Feria de San Miguel in late September to honour the town’s patron saint.

-If you decide to stay in Arcos de la Frontera, for the ultimate experience, stay at the Parador de Arcos de la Frontera.
-The elegant hotel situated in the historical centre offers sweeping views of the town and the Guadalete River.
+If you decide to stay in Arcos de la Frontera – for the ultimate experience, stay at the Parador de Arcos de la Frontera.
+The elegant hotel in the historical centre offers sweeping views of the town and the Guadalete River.